Written For ParentCircle Website new design update

 During this period, you must focus on eating wholesome nutritious meals and maintain regular mealtimes to ensure your baby's proper growth and development.
 Also, weight-loss diets are not advisable as you need to meet your daily dose of nutrients.

 However, you can always start making healthy choices that do not negatively impact your baby.
-Further, whenever you eat something new, watch out for your baby's reactions and check with your paediatrician if you have any concerns.
+Further, whenever you eat something new, watch out for your baby's reactions and check with your pediatrician if you have any concerns.
 If you are unable to completely avoid something food (coffee, tea) during the nursing period, at least try to limit your intake.

 You could be itching to get back to your daily stimulant - coffee.
 But it is best to avoid it when breastfeeding as the caffeine present in your coffee (and tea for that matter) could end up in your breast milk.
 Unfortunately, babies cannot process caffeine the way adults do, and it could interfere with your baby's sleep patterns, cause irritation and make her cranky and fussy.

-High amounts of caffeine can also lower the iron content in your breast milk and thereby decrease haemoglobin levels in your baby's blood.
+High amounts of caffeine can also lower the iron content in your breast milk and thereby decrease hemoglobin levels in your baby's blood.
 So, think twice before you take that next sip from your coffee mug.
 Limit your intake to one cup a day, if you can't avoid it.

 This one is a no-brainer.
 Ideally, it is advisable to stay away from alcohol.
 However, occasionally you may want to have a drink with your friends.
 In that case, it's better to give it a miss till you wean your baby.
 This is because, like in the case of coffee, alcohol too can pass from mom to baby through breast milk and negatively affect your baby's neurological development.